 During the dark and violent times of the fifth century, pagan warrior kings ruled southern Britain.
 At Lyminge, current archaeological research is now making it possible to retrace the village’s early history to Anglo-Saxon settlers, just a few decades after the fall of Roman Britain.
 The recently discovered Anglo-Saxon hall, which researchers believe dates to about 600, would have been an essential feature of any important early Saxon settlement.
 In Old English poetry the hall is often the scene of royal feasts and banquets.
 In the story of Beowulf, the hero is tasked with slaying the monster Grendel, who has been terrorizing the famous hall of Heorot.

+One excavation trench of the feasting hall (top) revealed that its walls were built using two rows of wooden planks.
+Although the wood has vanished, the holes in the earth for the planks are easily visible, as is the large circular pit where the hall’s doorpost would have been.
+The team placed small candles in the wall trenches (above) to show the hall’s complete outline.
 The royal feasting hall in Lyminge remained undisturbed for nearly 1,400 years, just a few inches below the surface of a village green that lies at the center of the modern town, and within view of the monastery site.
 It is the first of its kind to be discovered in England in more than 30 years.
 “Excavating large open areas in villages of medieval origin can be an extremely successful strategy in uncovering the evolution of the Saxon village,” explains Knox.
 “No large building was visible on the geophysical survey, so it was a great surprise to the team to uncover the full floor plan of such a significant structure.”